 Alcorn State University SIFE Team Wins Entrepreneurship Competition

-the Alcorn State University business group Students in Free Enterprise (SIFE) were the finalists in the "Individual Topic for Entrepreneurship" at the regional competition in Roger, Arkansas.
+Students in the Alcorn State University business group Students in Free Enterprise (SIFE) were the finalists in the "Individual Topic for Entrepreneurship" at the regional competition in Roger, Arkansas.
 The students competed in three categories, winning the prized "Entrepreneurship" competition with national recognition.
 The honor comes with a plaque and a $1,000.00 award for the organization to continue its work.
 The selection was based on the results of a workshop designed to aid women and minorities who desire to start a new business or improve an existing venture.
 The topics in the workshop included the development of a business plan, the legal structure of a new business, financial preparedness, financial procurement, and other related areas.
 Sam Walton Faculty Fellows Dr. Ella Anderson and Mr. Willie Anderson are the faculty advisors of the SIFE program.
+Learn more.

 DELTA STATE UNIVERSITY NEWS